 On a winter afternoon, my husband and I walked into The Fowling Warehouse outside of Detroit, in Hamtramck, MI.
 Like a lot of Detroit, the former industrial warehouse looks a little rough around the edges but it’s really well converted.

 To add to the whimsical nature, there’s also a beer vending machine with $2 mystery beers.
-That’s a pretty darn good deal if you don’t mind being surprised with what comes out.
+That’s a darn good deal if you don’t mind being surprised with what comes out.

 Fowling Detroit Style